swaywm/wlroots/README.md

 	Wayland interfaces, both from wayland.xml and various protocol extensions.
 	We also promote the standardization of portable extensions across many compositors.
+- wlroots provides several powerful, standalone, and optional tools that implement components common to many compositors, such as the arrangement of outputs in physical space.
 - wlroots provides an Xwayland abstraction that allows you to have excellent Xwayland support without worrying about writing your own X11 window manager on top of writing your compositor.